zathras/jovial_svg/README.md

 SVG profile notes:

-  *  Unlike Tiny, the "`style=`" attribute is supported as an alternative to proper SVG Tiny attributes.
-The rest of CSS is not supported, however.
+  *  As per the Tiny spec s.
+6.2, full CSS is not supported.
+However, the `style=` attribute is supported as a way of specifying presentation attributes.
   *  The `stroke-dasharray` and `stroke-dashoffset` attributes are not supported (cf. Tiny s.
 11.4).
   *  Non-scaling stroke is not supported (not in SVG 1.1; cf. Tiny 11.5)
   *  Constrained transformations are not supported (not in SVG 1.1;
      cf. Tiny 7.7)
   *  DOM support and features related to animation are not supported.
+  *  Conditional processing (Tiny s.
+5.8) is not supported
   *  Text restrictions:
       * `textArea` is not supported (not in SVG 1.1).
       * `font-variant` (`small-caps`) is not supported
       * `rotate` is not supported (but normal transformations, including rotation apply).
       * Embedded fonts are not supported.
+      * Bi-directional text is not supported